-According to the Regulations of the Board Audit Committee, this governance body approves the hiring of the Chief Audit Officer, who reports directly to the board through the Audit Committee and maintains a coordination line with the CEO.
+According to the Regulations of the Board Audit Committee, this governance body approves the hiring of the Chief Audit Officer, who reports directly

 The internal audit team provides independent assurance regarding the Group's internal control system, using a risk-based approach.
 It plans audits of processes, compliance, and other matters, and reviews, monitors, and reports the results to the board's Audit Committee.